nubenetes/awesome-kubernetes/docs/devops.md

 * [deloitte.com: Culture change, not tech, is the secret to DevOps success (podcast) 🌟](https://www2.deloitte.com/us/en/pages/consulting/articles/secret-to-devops-isnt-about-tools-its-about-culture-value-and-outcomes-architecting-the-cloud-podcast-sre-site-reliability-engineering-resiliency-cloud-adoption-cloud-value-outcomes-culture-change.html) Doing DevOps right involves more than technology.
 It requires changing the organizational culture to build a joint-responsibility model based on outcomes and value.
 How companies implement that culture change will be critical in determining DevOps success.
 * [containerjournal.com: 9 Pillars of Engineering DevOps With Kubernetes](https://containerjournal.com/uncategorized/9-pillars-of-engineering-devops-with-kubernetes/)
 * [content.techgig.com: 5 Best DevOps practices for beginners](https://content.techgig.com/5-best-devops-practices-for-beginners/articleshow/81368965.cms)
-* [stackoverflow.blog: Infrastructure as code: Create and configure infrastructure elements in seconds](https://stackoverflow.blog/2021/03/08/infrastructure-as-code-create-and-configure-infrastructure-elements-in-seconds/) IaC allows developers to supply IT environments with multiple lines of code and can be deployed in a matter of minutes (in contrast to manual infrastructure, which can take hours if not days to be deployed).
 * [devops.com: 5 Steps to Successful DevOps Culture](https://devops.com/five-steps-to-successful-devops-culture)
 * [cst-bg.net: 13 clues you are doing DevOps right 🌟](https://www.cst-bg.net/post/13-clues-to-good-devops)
 * [medium.com: DevOps, Observability, and the need to tear down organizational boundaries 🌟](https://medium.com/lightstephq/devops-observability-and-the-need-to-tear-down-organizational-boundaries-f5d25755ff3a)